The Fifth Step

 Ash, still in a daze, dismissed his words, saying, “It’s okay.
 He came back to life.”

 They all froze, exchanging looks.
 Some shook their heads, while others looked down.

 “Perhaps you were mistaken and he wasn’t really dead,” offered an auburn-haired scientist with a menacing smile and a hooked nose.

-In a monotone voice, like he were telling someone where the TV remote was, Ash replied, “No, I hit him repeatedly with a claw hammer.
+“No, I hit him repeatedly with a claw hammer.
 Besides, I had him X-rayed this morning and there are hundreds of tiny healed breaks.”
 He dropped the papers on the table.
 “I ran tests on Igor and there is something amazing going on in his gene reproduction.
 I found seven years worth of his gene samples in the computer.”

 Dr. B shot an angry look at the head of security whose guilty face meant that that wasn’t supposed to happen.